Gaston III of Foix: Illegitimate issue

 Fébus fathered at least three illegitimate children; (Note: A fourth child named Perenaudet is cited by La Chesnaye-Desbois in 1866 in his Dictionnaire de la noblesse; this child is not cited anywhere else.) the names and social conditions of his mistresses are unknown.
 Circa 1350, Bernard, Gaston's first illegitimate son, was born.
 Bernard was established in Castile thanks to the protection of King Henry II of Castile, and he became the first Count of Medinaceli.
 Bernard appears alongside his father during the War of Comminges in 1376.
-By his marriage to Isabel de la Cerda (granddaughter of Alfonso de la Cerda, in turn, grandson of King Alfonso X of Castile), Bernard was the only one of his children to give direct descendants to Fébus, a line that continues today.
+By his marriage to Isabel de la Cerda, Bernard was the only one of his children to give direct descendants to Fébus.

-Fébus' second illegitimate son, Yvain, was born shortly before Gaston, around 1360 to 1361.
-Tradition designates Yvain as the favorite child of Fébus.
-Their ties were very close; he was already in his father's personal guard in 1376, and he led the Béarn troops in 1381 during the victory at Rabastens.
+Fébus' second illegitimate son, Yvain, was born shortly before Gaston, around 1361.
+Yvain was described as Fébus' favorite child.
+He was already in his father's personal guard in 1376, and he led the Béarn troops in 1381 during the victory at Rabastens.
 Froissart also describes Fébus and Yvain as inseparable.
 (Note: Froissart describes this scene during the death of Fébus: "The knights who were there looked at Yvain, his son, who wept and lamented [...]; they said to him: Yvain, it is done.
 You have lost your lord father; we know well that he loved you above all.")
-On the death of his father and on the advice of his intimates, Yvain made an attempt to take possession of the Orthez treasury and thus succeed Fébus.
-His attempt failed, but he recovered 100,000 florins in the company of his brother Gratien, as well as furniture, during the division of property.
+After the death of Fébus, Yvain's attempt to gain control of the Orthez treasury failed, but he recovered 100,000 florins, as well as furniture, during the division of property.
 Yvain then moved to the court of France with the support of Joan II, Countess of Auvergne, entering the immediate entourage of King Charles VI.
 Yvain was one of the organizers of the parties given at the Hôtel Saint-Pol.
 He participated on 28 January 1393 at a costume ball that would become the famous Bal des Ardents.
 Yvain is one of the six nobles burned during the fire caused by the torch of Louis I, Duke of Orléans.
-He died childless on 30 January 1393 as a result of his wounds "with great pain and martyrdom."
+He died childless on 30 January 1393 as a result of his wounds.